the legendary cheese widdler

 If you are looking for a quality cheese widdler, you have come to the best online resource available.
 There are about 904,000,000 google results for cheese, and 443,000 for widdler.
 But only this page can claim the number one rank for the term "cheese widdler" (at time of writing).

 This is absolutely the best page to answer the question "What is a Cheese Widdler?"
 I have ever read, and I should know.
 I have read them all.

 Everything you need to know about cheese widdlers and how to use them.

 Cheese Widdler Origins

-As late as the 1950s, cheese all over America was widdled by hand.
+As late as the 1950s, cheese all over America was widdled by hand, or worse - not even widdled at all.
 That's when Jonathan "Buddy" Stern and Nathanial Edgar Bow decided there must be a better way.
 The Cheese Widdler© was born.

 Cheese Widdlers Throughout History

 As the term Cheese Widdler is completely made up, there is very little reference to it in history.
 There is no entry in the dictionary, and the term has not been featured in Shakespeare or Chaucer.
 Reports in the Texas Tribune from 1878 do mention a duel fought over the use of the term Cheese Widdle as an insult, but this has been discredited and considered completely unrelated by most modern scholars.

 By now, you might be picking up on the notion that this page is largely about a non-existant term.
 But imagine, if you will, the most famous cheese widdlers.
 We know hardly anything of the Lascaux cave widdler.
 There is the steel widdler that Sir Edmund Hilary took with him to the top of Everest.
 There is the pressurized widdler that Jacques Cousteau famously dropped in the Marianas trench.
 Then there is the alluminum widdler that Neil Armstrong left on the moon.
 All these famous cheese widdlers have played their part in making cheese widdlers common place in today's society.